-The pool calculator tells you how much water you will need to fill pools of various sizes and depths.
-This is useful information that will help you to better estimate the cost of the water as well as the amount of time you need to go from an empty pool to floating around with a cool drink in your hand.
+The pool calculator tells you how much water you will need to fill pools of various sizes and depths. 🏊 This is useful information that will help you to better estimate the cost of the water, as well as the amount of time you need to go from an empty pool to floating around with a cool drink in your hand.
+If you're wondering how many gallons your pool has, give this tool a try!
 Please note that the pool volume calculator assumes that the depth of the pool changes evenly and gradually from one end to the other, as is generally the case.
 If this does not apply to your pool size, figures computed by the pool calculator can still be in the same ballpark.

 How does the pool volume calculator work?

 It's a simple matter of getting the surface area of the pool and then multiplying that by the average depth.

 - Start by entering the pool size (length and width).

 - Then add its depth at two endpoints.